 If you’re an American musician considering crossing the pond to tour Europe, you’ve got your work cut out for you.
 Touring can be massively challenging even under the best of circumstances, and figuring it out in other countries makes things even harder.
 But when you consider that some of the world’s best music destinations are in Europe, it’s easy to see that making the trek is well worth the hassle.
-Here are six can’t-miss music destinations in Europe:
+Here are six can’t-miss music European tour destinations:

 This Swedish city might not come up when you think about great European music cities, but it should.
 Through the music tech companies that are born there and the electronic musicians who call the city home, Stockholm is changing music.
 No matter what genre of music your band plays, Stockholm has got a venue and audience for you.